aws-samples/aws-elemental-media-services-factory/docs/INSTALL.md

 ## Updating S3 Bucket

-If you want to self-host the Lambda function ZIP file (by default, available here: `https://s3-us-west-2.amazonaws.com/awsmediafunctions/mediafunctions.zip`), then you will need to upload it to S3 and insert that file URL into the CloudFormation template provided by this library.
-[See how to upload to S3 here.](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/upload-objects.html)
+If you want to modify the Lambda function ZIP file, then you will need to ZIP the files and re-upload it to S3 and insert that file URL into the CloudFormation template provided by this library.
+[See how to upload to S3 here.](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/upload-objects.html).
+If you keep the same name, you do not need to update the template.

-This is important to do if you want to modify existing or add to the lambda functions contained within the ZIP referenced by CloudFormation.
+It is recommended that you use the same folder and file name that is referenced in the [CloudFormation template](../bin/CFnTemplate.yaml) in multiple places.
+The bucket name is `awsmediafunctions` and the name of the ZIP file should be `mediafunctions.zip` like [the pre-built mediafunctions.zip in the bin folder](../bin/mediafunctions.zip).